justinmeiners/efficient-programming-with-components/18_binary_insertion_sort.md

 ### Rotate for forward iterators

-For forward iterator we have to shift all the elements up, we move one out of the way, to make room, and continue up the array until we find an empty place to put it.
+For `ForwardIteratorj we have to shift all the elements up, we move one out of the way, to make room, and continue up the array until we find an empty place to put it.

 I think the problem is quite instructive not just because it's a useful algorithm, which it is, but because of the method for deriving it.
 Before coding, let us do a bit of mathematics.
-You can always "haircut"
-code, but remember mathematics?
+You can always "haircut" code, but remember mathematics?
 I used to talk about it before they told me to switch to programming.
 Deriving mathematically is a good thing.